AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/reporting-for-web-personalization/exclude-specific-ips-from-being-tracked.md

 >
 >This process can take up to five minutes to complete.

-1. Log into Web Personalization and under your login, click&nbsp;**Account Settings**.
+1. Log into Web Personalization and under your login, click **Account Settings**.

    ![](assets/image2014-11-19-19-3a25-3a41.png)